 (ii) The commissioner may ask for evidence of financial responsibility at any time the commissioner deems necessary;

 (e) If the applicant is a legal entity, is formed or organized under the laws of this state, is a foreign legal entity authorized to transact business in this state, or provides a certificate of good standing from the state of its domicile; and

-(f) Has provided to the commissioner an antifraud plan that meets the requirements of RCW 48.102.140 and includes:
+(f) Has provided to the commissioner an antifraud plan that meets the requirements of RCW 48.102.140